chessmail user manual

 Administrators can

-• create tournaments in chessmail,
+• create tournaments on chessmail,

 • change the club text and club color,